nopnop2002/esp-idf-lsm6ds3/README.md

 You can view like this.
 ![Image](https://github.com/user-attachments/assets/cb9f1408-b372-4e55-84f6-1191f068cd1a)

-# Software requiment
+# Software requirements
-ESP-IDF V5.0 or later.
+ESP-IDF V5.2 or later.
-ESP-IDF V4.4 release branch reached EOL in July 2024.
-ESP-IDF V5.1 is required when using ESP32-C6.
+Because this project uses the new I2C driver.

 # Hardware requirements
 LSM6DS3 Accelerometer Gyroscope module 6 Dof inertial Measurement Sensors.